istio/istio.io/_blog/2018/egress-https.md

 <figcaption>The error fetching product details message</figcaption></figure>

 The good news is that our application did not crash.
-With a good microservice design we do not have **failure propagation**.
-In our case the failing _details_ microservice does not cause the _productpage_ microservice to fail.
-Most of the functionality of the application is still provided despite the failure in the _details_ microservice.
+With a good microservice design, we do not have **failure propagation**.
+In our case, the failing _details_ microservice does not cause the _productpage_ microservice to fail.
+Most of the functionality of the application is still provided, despite the failure in the _details_ microservice.
 We have **graceful service degradation**: as you can see, the reviews and the ratings are displayed correctly, and the application is still useful.

 Hmm, so what might have gone wrong?
 Ah...
 The answer is that I forgot to enable traffic from inside the mesh to an external service, in this case to the Google Books web service.
 By default, the Istio sidecar proxies ([Envoy proxies](https://www.envoyproxy.io)) **block all the traffic to destinations outside the cluster**.
 To enable such traffic, we must define an [egress rule]({{home}}/docs/reference/config/istio.routing.v1alpha1.html#EgressRule).